 In this section, we evaluate our skyband maintenance module.
 We compare four algorithms.
 The SCase algorithm is the Algorithm 3 which uses K-staircase and can be applied on any arbitrarily complex scoring function.
 The basic algorithm is the same as Algorithm 3 but does not use K-staircase.
-As stated in Section II-A2, previous algorithms to maintain Kskyband [8], [12] cannot be directly applied.
+As stated in Section 2.1, previous algorithms to maintain K-skyband [6], [8] cannot be directly applied.
 Nevertheless, we embedded all applicable optimizations (e.g., dominance counter) of their techniques in the basic algorithm.
 The TA algorithm is Algorithm 5 which is applicable only on the queries using global scoring functions.
-The supreme algorithm maintains the skyband as discussed in Section VI-B. Note that TA has an advantage over all other algorithms (including the supreme algorithm) that it knows that the scoring function is a global scoring function and uses its properties.
+The supreme algorithm maintains the skyband as discussed in Section 7.1.2.
+Note that TA has an advantage over all other algorithms (including the supreme algorithm) that it knows that the scoring function is a global scoring function and uses its properties.

-In Fig. 12(a) and Fig. 12(b), we study the affect of Kand N, respectively.
+In Fig. 13(a) and Fig. 13(b), we study the affect of K and N, respectively.
 As expected, the TA algorithm always outperforms the basic and SCase algorithms.
 This shows the effectiveness of using optimizations for global scoring functions.
-Also, note that SCase algorithm outperforms the basic algorithm which shows the effectiveness of using the Kstaircase.
+Also, note that SCase algorithm outperforms the basic algorithm which shows the effectiveness of using the K-staircase.
 TA outperforms even the supreme algorithm when window size N is large.
 This is because TA utilizes the properties of the global scoring function and does not compute the score of all O(N) objects when a new object arrives.

-Fig. 12.
-Skyband Maintenance Techniques
+Fig. 13.
+Skyband maintenance techniques

-In Fig. 12(c), we vary the number of attributes d used by the scoring functions and study the effect on the algorithms.
+In Fig. 13(c), we vary the number of attributes d used by the scoring functions and study the effect on the algorithms.
 The performance of TA degrades as the number of attributes increases.
-This verifies our complexity analysis given in Section V-B. The cost of supreme algorithm increases mainly because the cost of computing the score of a pair increases as the number of attributes increases.
+This verifies our complexity analysis given in Section 5.2.
+The cost of supreme algorithm increases mainly because the cost of computing the score of a pair increases as the number of attributes increases.
 The basic and SCase algorithms are not affected by the number of attributes because the main cost in these two algorithms is not the cost of computing the scores of the pairs.

-In Fig. 12(d), we show the effect of data distribution on the algorithms.
+In Fig. 13(d), we show the effect of data distribution on the algorithms.
 TA consistently performs better than SCase and the basic algorithm on each different data set.
 Also, SCase algorithm performs significantly better than the basic algorithm.